project8/scarab/documentation/README.md

     </html>
     ```
     with your RTD project name replacing `scarab`.
+1. Commit and push `gh-pages` to GitHub.
-1. In the settings for your repo, under GitHub Pages, in the Source drop-down menu, select gh-pages.
+1. In the settings for your repo, under GitHub Pages, make sure that the Source drop-down menu has `gh-pages` selected.
-1. Check that if you go to `www.project8.org/[github repo name]` it redirects to the RTD documentation.
+1. Check that if you go to `http://www.project8.org/[github repo name]` it redirects to the RTD documentation.